This is the ultimate beginner’s guide for those who want to learn how to create amazing web experiences.

 Below are a few online learning platforms and related that I recommend for beginners.
 (All of which I have used personally.)
 For a more in-depth look at where to learn, go here.

 Team Treehouse: Treehouse has a large online course library with variety of options.
 However, courses mostly relating to web development and design.
 Treehouse has two pricing plans: the basic and pro plan.
 The pro plan gives you access to more courses and workshops for a higher price.
 Click here to get your first week on Treehouse absolutely free.

 One Month: One Month has a range of courses that focus on development and digital marketing primarily.
 The platform is called “One Month” because all courses are designed to take 30 days.
 (However, you can go at your own pace.)
 Unlike other learning platforms listed here, you pay by the course on One Months.
 Overall, they have great student support where you can ask your questions directly to a human being.
 Read my review of One Month Rails here.

 Lynda: Lynda.com is a massive online library with thousands of courses on a variety of topics from design to development.
 They even have classes on negotiating or starting your own business.
 Here, you pay by the month.
 There are two price tiers: basic and premium.
 Both have the same courses—but the premium membership gives you special access to files from the courses.

 CodeMentor: This is not an online learning platform, but rather a platform to get one-on-one programming help from experts.
 It’s one of my go-to places whenever I am really stuck.
 You can choose which mentor to work with, all of which set their own price for a 15 minute increment.
-Read more about my first experience using CodeMentor here or use this special link to get $10 in credit towards your first session.
+Read more about my first experience using CodeMentor here.

 Conclusion: Stop Waiting, Start Learning